Alan-Baylis/BeeHIVE/README.md

 	}
 ```

 From now on you have a valid agent, all you need its to implement the actual actions that can be used on the system.
 If you save your code and get back to the editor, you will see some variables at the inspector, but don't worry about those now, we will get there.
-Last thing before we get to actions, is to get a reference to the \textit{PongController} script, so we can use it to move the player around.
-Doing that your \textit{Start} should look like this:
+Last thing before we get to actions, is to get a reference to the _PongController_ script, so we can use it to move the player around.
+Doing that your _Start_ should look like this:

 ```
     PongController pongController;